Melmaphother/Science-Star/README.md

 <details open>
 <summary><b>Recent Updates</b></summary>

-- [2025.08.15] **Open-Agent Init**: We release Open-Agent.
+- [2025.08.15] **Science-Star Init**: We release Science-Star.
 It is an user-friendly open platform for building, extending, and experimenting with scientific agents.

 </details>